 Central to the Buddhist path is a profound inquiry into suffering (Pāli: dukkha) and its cause: habitual contraction around both pleasant and unpleasant experience.
 The medicine for this suffering lies in our ability, with training, to remain alert and vibrant through both ease and difficulty.
 In Buddhist meditation, the practices of Mindfulness (sati), Skillful Attention (yoniso manasikāra), and Loving-Kindness (mettā) depend in large part on the practitioner being able to settle the mind and heart in the present moment, focused on experiences as they arise.
 Many modern practitioners, however, find even this most basic aspect of meditation very difficult, and may spend years wrestling with anxiety, self-doubt, regret, and overwhelming emotions in meditation.
 Organic Intelligence, by restoring healthy nervous system function, builds the ability to be relaxed, embodied, and present, deeply supporting meditation and other spiritual practices.

-More than just being supportive, OI is also a beautiful application of Buddhist and Hindu Yoga teachings around energy, attachment, and the sense of self and other.
+More than just being supportive, OI is also an application of Buddhist and Hindu Yoga teachings around energy, attachment, and the sense of self and other.
 The process works to restore natural rhythmic oscillation to the nervous system, which expresses itself as both expansion-contraction (energy) and liking-disliking (preference/feeling).
 As natural oscillation is allowed to return, long-held patterns of fight, flight, and freeze are completed, unbinding the heart from habitual resistance to experience.
 As resistance melts, experience becomes vibrant, less rigid, more free.

 In the Insight Meditation community, my primary Buddhist lineage, there is growing recognition of the value of therapeutic modalities that address the nervous system, and training in trauma resolution is now part of the teacher training programs.
 My own dedication to this work started with my teacher Jack Kornfield’s suggestion that I study SE, and receiving the work has made a noticeable and very positive difference in both my meditation practice and my overall well-being.